Mantis: Lightweight Foundation Model for Time Series Classification: Experimental Setup

-Below we give more details how datasets were chosen for each benchmark. \begin{itemize} \item \textit{UCR:} For some datasets, the sequences are very long, so fine-tuning GPT4TS does not fit the memory.
-These are the following 15 datasets: EOGHorizontalSignal, EOGVerticalSignal, EthanolLevel, HandOutlines, InlineSkate, MixedShapesRegularTrain, PLAID, PigAirwayPressure, PigArtPressure, PigCVP, SemgHandGenderCh2, SemgHandMovementCh2, SemgHandSubjectCh2, StarLightCurves, and UWaveGestureLibraryAll. \item \textit{UEA:} We have excluded AtrialFibrillation and StandWalkJump datasets due to their very small test size and PenDigits due to its very small sequence length.
+From the original set~\citep{bagnall2018uea}, we have excluded AtrialFibrillation and StandWalkJump datasets due to their very small test size and PenDigits due to its very small sequence length.
 For InsectWingbeat dataset, we subsampled 1000 examples from the original training set (which contains 30,000 examples) and 1000 from the original test set (of 20,000 examples) to reduce computational overhead while maintaining sufficient variety in the data for robust model evaluation.
-The following 7 datasets have a very large number of channels, creating issues with full fine-tuning: DuckDuckGeese, FaceDetection, FingerMovements, Heartbeat, InsectWingbeat, MotorImagery, and PEMS-SF.
-In addition, GPT4TS failed to handle long sequences of the following 4 datasets: EigenWorms, EthanolConcentration, SelfRegulationSCP1, and SelfRegulationSCP2. \item \textit{Other datasets:} EMOPain has a lot of channels making the full fine-tuning costly, while MotionSenseHAR has too long sequences for GPT4TS. \end{itemize}

-To sum up, for Section~\ref{sec:sota-zero-shot} and the first experiment of Section~\ref{sec:ablation-study}, we use all 159 datasets without exceptions; for Section~\ref{sec:sota-fine-tuning} and Section~\ref{sec:exp-calibration}, we exclude all long and high-dimensional datasets, i.e., 15 datasets from UCR, 7+4 datasets from UEA, 2 datasets from the others; for the second experiment of Section~\ref{sec:ablation-study}, we exclude only high-dimensional datasets, i.e., 7 datasets from UEA + EMOPain dataset; finally, for Section~\ref{sec:exp-adapters}, we use all 27 UEA datasets under consideration.